 As living organisms, People expand and contract.
 We are living organisms.
 Health is about expanding and interacting with the world.
 By contrast, some people are contracted and withdrawn from the world.
-A contracted state is associated with anxiety, resignation, or depression.
+A contracted state is associated with anxiety, resignation, or pain.
 You can increase your energy by being vitally involved in the world.
 Let your work really work for you.

 2. Notice Nature

 Get outdoors or at least look out the window.
 Can you see the movement of air?
 Do you see evidence of the change of seasons?
 Can you find a surprise – something you didn’t expect?
 We are part of nature, and when we’re healthy nature moves through us.
 Appreciating nature connects us with the world of moving life energy.
 Nature is healthy for us.

 3. Move your eyes.
 Stir it up.

 Look away from your computer and scan the room with your eyes.
 Feel the pleasure of exercising your eye muscles.
 Look at something in the distance and something up close.
 Keeping your eyes active helps you keep things in perspective.
 It also improves your emotional contact with yourself and others.

 Breathe in up to the top of your head.
 Then breathe out down to the bottoms of your feet.
 Can you feel the rush?
 We take in life energy from the atmosphere with our breathing.
 Shallow breathing limits our aliveness and keeps a lid on intolerable emotions.
 Escape from the pernicious cycle of shallow breathing and emotional armor.

 5. Avoid dull or draining energy.